Code-Institute-Submissions/urban-paws/README.md

 Footer:

--   A footer section displaying copyright wording and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.
+-   A footer section displaying copyright wording, a Union Jack flag and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.

 #### Home page